 As a long-time business operator and a member of Gov. Snyder’s 21st Century Michigan Education Commission and his local school board, Curtis understands how developing talent requires coordination and cooperation between employers and educators.
 And, he recognizes how building talent is a key factor in Michigan’s efforts strengthen its economy and communities.

-Curtis works with state Superintendent Brian Whiston to lead the Michigan Career Pathways Alliance, which is focused on ensuring students have improved access to career exploration and training and schools getting more support.
+Curtis co-chairs Gov. Snyder’s Marshall Plan for Talent, the state’s revolutionary approach to better prepare Michigan students and adults for the jobs of today and tomorrow.
+And he works closely with the Michigan Department of Education to lead the Michigan Career Pathways Alliance, which is focused on ensuring students have improved access to career exploration and training and schools getting more support.

 He sits on the board of the Michigan Strategic Fund, the Michigan State Housing Development Authority and the Michigan Land Bank.
 Curtis formerly served on the Michigan Tourism Commission.